alexandertrefz/essence/packages/website/diagnostics.md

 reported without one, and a code with no entry here is a code nobody can look up.

+Some codes carry a Quick Fix, offered by the Language Server on the underlined span and noted below the code it belongs to.
+There is deliberately no "fix all": none of these rewrites is both semantics-preserving and unambiguous, so each one is applied by hand and read before it is accepted.

 ## Syntax

 The Lexer and the Parser report these.
 They are the only Diagnostics that can